-The ASB, FASB, and GASB professional standards for retiree group health benefit valuations now call upon actuaries to use age-specific retiree per-capita claims costs, unless the actuary discloses and supports one of the exceptions listed in section 3.7.7(c) of ASOP No. 6.
-As stated in the
+The ASB, FASB, and GASB professional standards for retiree group health benefit valuations now call upon actuaries to use age-specific retiree per capita claims costs, unless the actuary discloses and supports one of the exceptions listed in section 3.7.7(c) of ASOP No. 6.
+As stated in the ABCD's formal guidance of November 24, 2015, the ABCD will carefully scrutinize the reasoning and rationale behind the use of any other methodology.
+GASBS No. 75 in particular states that any deviation from an ASOP is not in compliance with the accounting standard.

-GASBS No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans and No. 75, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
+&lt;sup>36 GASBS No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans and No. 75, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.